mljar/docs/docs/help.md

 You can join our Slack channel by clicking this [invite link](https://mljar-supervised.slack.com/join/shared_invite/zt-gkhfsvhw-H6LMKxxV5adeTmn9V7nbZw#/).

-You can discuss there Machine Learning topics, ask ML and data questions and watch development of AutoML.
+It's a place to discuss Machine Learning topics, ask ML and data questions and watch the development of AutoML.

 ## Write a tutorial! :books: :book:

-You can write a tutorial for others about how are you using `AutoML`.
+You can write a tutorial for others about how you are using `AutoML`.
 You can publish it on:

 - MLJAR's [blog](https://mljar.com/blog) - please let me know if interested
 - [Towards Data Science](https://towardsdatascience.com/)